2019 Poster Contest

 The theme for the 2019 Conservation Poster Contest is:

-“Watersheds: Our Water, our Home” is the theme of the 2018 NJ Conservation Poster Contest.
+“Life in the Soil: Dig Deeper” is the theme of the 2019 NJ Conservation Poster Contest.
 The contest is open to students in grades 2-12 and cash prizes are awarded at the local and State levels.
 Students are encouraged to understand the importance of watersheds.

 District prizes are awarded in four age divisions (2-3, 4-6, 7-9, 10-12) and winners will receive $100, $75 or $50 for first, second and third place.
 First place posters will go on to compete at the State level for additional prize money.